Scar Revision FAQ

 The amount of scarring in the donor area can be eliminated or greatly reduced by:

-- Proper estimation of the size of the strip before removing it.
-When the scalp is too tight, scalp exercises should be performed for few weeks before hair transplant.
+- When strip harvesting cannot be avoided, there needs to be a proper estimation of the size of the strip before removing it.
+When the scalp is too tight, scalp exercises should be performed for a few weeks before the hair transplant is performed.

 - Careful wound closure that prevents the edges of the wound from having too much tension.
-Two layer closure and materials such as staples can help with proper closing and reduce the chances of large scarring.
+Two-layer closure, as well as materials such as staples, can help with proper closing and reduce the chances of large scarring.

-- Trichophytic closure which allows hair to grow inside the scar and minimizes the visibility of scar.
+- Trichophytic closure which allows hair to grow inside the scar and also minimizes the visibility of the scar.

 I am planning to keep my hair short after my strip transplant.
 What is the likelihood of having a visible scar?

-Patients will have a linear scar after strip FUT but it can be well hidden by a small FUE procedure placing grafts directly in the scar.
+Patients will have a linear scar after strip FUT but it can be well hidden by a small FUE procedure that is performed to place grafts directly in the scar.
 If you are concerned with having a scalp scar, you need to discuss other options such as FUE with your hair transplant surgeon.
 FUE hair transplant is the only way to ensure that you will not have a linear scar after your hair transplant.

 How successful is scar revision?